eternity2745/hack_a_addict/README.md

 # NavaJeev
-This app was made for Hack-A-Addict competition which aimed at building apps targeted at anti-drug addiction.
+This app was made for the 24 hour Hack-A-Addict hackathon which aimed at building apps targeted at anti-drug addiction.

 NavaJeev has features such as reporting an incident, searching for nearby rehabs, ai assistant, quiz games for engaging youth.